SuXYIO/declmysys/docs/formats/files/packages.toml.md

 I'll use `packages//` for any subtable under `packages` list.

 - `packages`: List of tables of managers, the managers will be executed in this order
 - `packages//name`: Description name, make it human-readable.
-See docs/formats/represents/name
+See [name](../represents/name.md)
 - `packages//do`: A preset manager name, or put your manager's `install` command here.
-See formats/represents/cmd
+See [cmd](../represents/cmd.md)
 - `packages//list`: The list of package specs
 - `priority`: Default 200 for packages.
-See docs/files/represents/priority
+See [priority](../represents/priority.md)

+> [!NOTE]
-> Note: Doesn't see the reason for setting manager specific priority, and the install operation is executed in the order of the `packages` list
+> Doesn't see the reason for setting manager specific priority, the install operation is executed in the order of the `packages` list

 ### Package Spec